top of page

 £2 donation appreciated

-Our Ceilidh House gatherings meet once a fortnight and are a welcoming group who enjoy making music, singing or spoken word.
+Our Ceilidh House gatherings meet once a fortnight and are a welcoming group who enjoy making music, singing or the spoken word.
 Come and sit in front of the virtual fireside, sing a song, tell a tale, read a poem, play a tune, bring your knitting or just sit back and enjoy the atmosphere.
 We look forward to welcoming you!

 History & Other Inspiration